 The Bank adopts a risk-based credit approval structure whereby Credit Approving Authority levels are tied to the Group and borrower's credit risk rating, and total credit facility limits extended across the Bank.
 The Business team prepares a credit memo and proposes the credit risk and facility risk ratings, which is then submitted to Credit Risk Managers (CRM), who are responsible for evaluation of the proposition based on the policies and guidelines and approve the limits as well as credit risk and facility risk ratings.
-The DBIL Delegation of Authority (DOA) Policy includes approval authorities and the approval limit threshold delegated to specific individuals are refreshed annually.
-To avoid conflict of interest, the credit approving team functions as a separate department and do not have any business targets.
+The DBIL Delegation of Authority (DOA) Policy lays down approval authorities, and the approval limit threshold delegated to specific individuals which are refreshed annually.
+To avoid conflict of interest, the credit approving team functions as a separate department and does not have any business targets.
 Larger Credit Limit require approval from Credit Approval Committee (CAC) and Board Credit Approval Committee (BCAC).

 Advances are classified into performing and non-performing advances (NPAs) as per RBI guidelines.
-NPA's are further classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.
+NPA's are further classified into sub-standard, doubtful and loss assets based on RBI criteria.